Former IMF chief Rato acquitted in Spain bank trial - RFI

 Madrid (AFP)

-Former IMF chief Rodrigo Rato and all other defendants put on trial on accusations of fraud and falsifying the books in the 2011 stock listing of Spain's Bankia bank were acquitted on Tuesday.
+A Spanish court on Tuesday acquitted former IMF chief Rodrigo Rato and all other defendants of fraud and falsifying the books during the botched 2011 floatation of Spain's Bankia, a symbol of the country's banking crisis.

-The court said bank's stock listing had received approvals "from all necessary institutions".
+The National Court, which handles major criminal cases, said the bank's stock listing had received approvals "from all necessary institutions".

-The listing was very popular among small investors, who lost their shirts when the Spanish state had to nationalise the bank the following year and inject 22 billion euros ($25.7 billion) to keep it from collapsing.
+The listing was very popular with small investors, who lost their shirts when the state had to nationalise the bank the following year and inject 22 billion euros ($25.7 billion) to keep it from collapsing at a time when the Spanish economy was mired in crisis.

+That in turn prompted the state to borrow 41 billion euros from the European Union to keep the rest of Spain’s banking sector afloat as investor confidence had been shaken.

-Rato, who headed the International Monetary Fund from 2004 to 2007, led the merger in 2010 of several struggling banks into Bankia.
+Rato, 71, who led the International Monetary Fund from 2004 to 2007, led the merger in 2010 of Caja Madrid, which he headed at the time, and six other struggling regional savings banks into Bankia.

 The image of a smiling Rato ringing the bell and sipping champagne on July 20, 2011 to mark the start of Bankia's listing has since become a symbol of the scandal.